elibroftw/blog.elijahlopez.ca/content/posts/university/bu-493-behavioural-finance.md

 Traditional finance

-- rational assumption: people still not doing things good for themselves
+1. Rational assumption: people still not doing things good for themselves
-- efficient at obtaining the right information: is the information really readily accessible and do they know it's relevant
+2. Efficient at obtaining the right information: is the information really readily accessible and do they know it's relevant
-- unbiased
+3. Unbiased
-- Requires discreteness, indifference curves, transitivity
+4. Requires discreteness, indifference curves, transitivity
     - indifference curve optimally is the biggest slope tangent to the curve
-- Bayes Theorem
+5. Bayes Theorem
-  - `P(expected given I)  =P(E) * P(I given E) / P(I)`
+    - `P(expected given I)  = P(E) * P(I given E) / P(I)`
       - bayes updates probability given new information
-- Rational Economic Man
+6. Rational Economic Man
     - Challenges: humans affected by many emotions

 Behavioural finance

-- people are normal (may exhibit flaws)
+1. People are normal (may exhibit flaws)
-- people relying on others
+2. People relying on others
     - tulips crisis
     - genetic mutations that were rare
+3. Based on observed investor and market behaviour

 - challenges efficient market hypothesis
-- based on observed investor and market behaviour
 - macro (herd, society, bubble)
   - functional of policy, incentives (e.g. Soviet Union using tonnage of the shipped for compensation instead of quality)
-  - worst examples used
 - micro

 ### Attitude Towards Risk